What is Carbon War Room?

-- CWR, in partnership with Rightship, launched the first free-to-access shipping efficiency rating system – now used by 25 per cent of the global market for help choosing the right vessels.
+- CWR, in partnership with Rightship, launched the first free-to-access shipping efficiency rating system – now used by 25% of the global market for help choosing the right vessels.
 This translates to two billion tons of cargo per year travelling on cleaner ships.

 - BetterFleet launched in 2016 and is a free-to-access tool enabling users to determine the operational energy efficiency of individual vessels.

-- The CWR is working to decarbonise the aviation industry.
-To do so it is forging innovative partnerships with airports to scale sustainable aviation fuels, including a recent partnership with Seattle-Tacoma International.
+- CWR worked to decarbonise the aviation industry – forging innovative partnerships with airports to scale sustainable aviation fuels, including a recent partnership with Seattle-Tacoma International.

-- Trucking Efficiency, an initiative of CWR and the North American Council for Freight Efficiency (NACFE), is working to double US freight efficiency by increasing confidence in energy-efficient technologies and practices.
+- Trucking Efficiency, an initiative of CWR and the North American Council for Freight Efficiency (NACFE), worked to double US freight efficiency by increasing confidence in energy-efficient technologies and practices.

-- Trucking Efficiency informed the government’s new, more-stringent fuel economy and emissions standards for heavy-duty trucks—estimated to save 1 billion metric tons of greenhouse gas emissions and $170 billion in fuel costs.
+- Trucking Efficiency informed the government’s new, more-stringent fuel economy and emissions standards for heavy-duty trucks – estimated to save one billion metric tons of greenhouse gas emissions and $170 billion in fuel costs.

 - CWR developed long-term clean energy roadmaps for Aruba, San Andrés and Providencia, St Vincent and the Grenadines, and Saint Lucia to build low-carbon futures.

 - A free online learning community was launched for island energy practitioners – enabling them to utilise the fast-track renewable energy transition.